sourceincite/sourceincite.github.io/_posts/2016-12-13-word-up-microsoft-word-onetabledocumentstream-underflow.md

 744fb40c f3a5            rep movs dword ptr es:[edi],dword ptr [esi]
 {% endhighlight %}

-There are a number of calls using a source buffer which start with 0x2266ef**XX** and the destination seems to be consistant as well 0x002711**YY**.
-This is suspicious of an erroneous loop that is calling memmove() multiple times.
+<p class="cn" markdown="1">There are a number of calls using a source buffer which start with 0x2266ef**XX** and the destination seems to be consistant as well 0x002711**YY**.
+This is suspicious of an erroneous loop that is calling memmove() multiple times.</p>

-The way I like to determine this is to analyze the stack at each call to determine if it unique.
+<p class="cn" markdown="1">The way I like to determine this is to analyze the stack at each call to determine if it unique.
 Executing the 'k' command in windbg is not going to cut it, as we are all ready slowing down execution a lot with the above break point.
-I choose to use a quick little windbg plugin that mashes the return addresses together:
+I choose to use a quick little windbg plugin that mashes the return addresses together:</p>

 {% highlight python %}
 from pykd import *